 Here’s what the statistics show at a high level:

-- 82% of marketers spend between 0% and 20% of their budgets on email.
+- Marketers spend an average of 7.8% of their budgets on email.

 - Mid-sized companies spend between $9 and $1,000 per month on email marketing.